 Mr. COHEN.
 Mr. Chairman, in the Judiciary Committee's report on the Voting Rights Act extension (Rept.
 No. 94-196), I am listed as ascribing to division B of the supplemental views concerning section 11 of the Voting Rights Act-See page 110 of the report.
-This is incorrect as I intended to ascribe to the stated views expressed in division A only, and not those stated in division B.
+This is incorrect as I intended to ascribe to the stated views expressed in division B.